Stable vector bundle: Harder-Narasimhan filtration

 such that the associated graded components Fi := Ei+1/Ei are semistable vector bundles and the slopes decrease, μ(Fi) > μ(Fi+1).
 This filtration was introduced in Harder & Narasimhan (1975) and is called the Harder-Narasimhan filtration.
-Two vector bundles with isomorphic associated gradeds are called S-equivalent.
+Two vector bundles with isomorphic associated grades are called S-equivalent.

 On higher-dimensional varieties the filtration also always exist and is unique, but the associated graded components may no longer be bundles.
 For Gieseker stability the inequalities between slopes should be replaced with inequalities between Hilbert polynomials.

 Kobayashi–Hitchin correspondence

 Narasimhan–Seshadri theorem says that stable bundles on a projective nonsingular curve are the same as those that have projectively flat unitary irreducible connections.
 For bundles of degree 0 projectively flat connections are flat and thus stable bundles of degree 0 correspond to irreducible unitary representations of the fundamental group.